 The norm: replacement cost coverage.
 If your house is destroyed, the amount you receive to rebuild under a standard policy with "replacement cost" coverage will be a set dollar figure, which you'll see in the policy.
 That figure was calculated in advance, using the information you provided to the insurance company about the house's size, location, number and type of rooms, building materials, amenities, and more, when you first got the policy.

 However, when disaster strikes, this figure could be way off the mark, particularly if building costs have gone up, a widespread natural disaster increases demand for contractors, you have remodeled and not updated your insurance, or your house has historical features that will be hard to recreate.

-In addition to checking your policy for how much you'll get to rebuild your home, check the fine print for these items as well:
+In addition to checking your policy for how much you'll get to rebuild your home with, check the fine print for these items:

 - Living costs while your home is being rebuilt.
 This is called a "loss of use" provision and often includes hotel bills and restaurant meals for a certain period of time.
 One year is a standard provision, but if you can get coverage for two, that would be better.
 Some policies place a dollar limit (instead of a time limit) on your living expenses, often 20% of the total insurance on your house.

 - Replacement costs for personal possessions.
 Much like the different amounts of money you can get for the house itself, there are different levels of coverage for the stuff inside.
 Some policies offer "replacement value," meaning the actual cost of buying a new item.
 Others offer "actual cash value," which is the amount you could get by selling your possessions after taking depreciation into account (think "how much can I get for it on eBay?").